DeployEdit this page.md

 This produces a .deno/ directory with the following structure:

-Start the production server directly:
+Start the production server using the CLI:

-deno run --allow-net --allow-read --allow-env --allow-sys .deno/start.mjs
+deno run --config .deno/deno.json --allow-net --allow-read --allow-env --allow-sys .deno/start.mjs

 Or use the --deploy flag to build and immediately start: